 A trade name or a brand name is a name that is applied by an organisation or a manufacturer to a specific service or product.
-Brand names are powerful marketing tools to foster brand loyalty and establish consumer awareness among potential customers.
+Brand names are powerful marketing tools to foster loyalty and establish consumer awareness among potential customers.
 Find a perfect name to foster brand loyalty and establish a strong brand strategy.
-Below is a step by step methodology to develop an easy to remember names.
+Below is a step-by-step methodology to develop an easy to remember names.

 Types of Brand Names

 It may be the names of people who developed a product or service (Bajaj Auto, Baskin-Robbins, Calvin Klein etc.) or a name that gives consumers the idea of how a product is expected to perform or a product’s/service’s purpose.

-A perfect brand name can reinforce its value as the brand name is the extension of the brand.
+A perfect brand name can reinforce its value as the name is the extension of the brand.
 When you are developing a name for your service, product, or business, there are several alternatives to choose from.
 When you are developing a name for your service, product, or business, there are several alternatives to choose from to ensure it is a memorable brand.
 You may:

 --> Take a word out of context like Google.